handsontable/handsontable/docs/content/guides/columns/column-filter.md

 At the moment, filtering comes with the following limitations:

-- There is no easy way to add custom filter conditions to the user interface.
+- There is no easy way to add custom filter operators to the user interface.
 - The list of values that you can filter by is generated automatically and there's no supported way of modifying it.